nordcloud/GNUI/README.md

 # General Nordcloud UI

-This repo contains Nordcloud PAT Design System - a collection of reusable react components that can be used in PAT products.
+This repo contains the Nordcloud Design System - a collection of reusable React components used in Nordcloud's SaaS products.

 ## Components

-1. Design System (`/components`)
+1. Design System (`/src/components`)
-2. Storybook (`/stories`)
+2. Storybook (`/src/stories`)

 ## Usage